Parameter Values

 c.company_id = COALESCE(@company_id, c.company_id)

-In the previous versions, stored procedures must select a NULL value to show empty values like
+In earlier versions, stored procedures needed to select a NULL value to display empty values, like so:

 SELECT NULL AS id, NULL AS name UNION ALL ...

-So, the new behavior is a breaking change as it adds an empty value to lists that haven't it before.
+This new behavior is a breaking change, as it introduces empty values to lists that previously did not have them.

 To prevent adding empty values, specify the _NotNull value in the TARGET_WORKSHEET column.

-To show value lists as is, use the _KeepNull value in the TARGET_WORKSHEET column.
+To display value lists as they are, use the _KeepNull value in the TARGET_WORKSHEET column.

-We recommend updating to the latest versions as it allows you to keep your code simpler.
+We recommend updating to the latest versions to simplify your code.

 Default Parameter Values

-Parameters get initial values as the first item of the value list or NULL if the list does not exist.
+Parameters receive initial values as the first item in the value list or NULL if the list doesn't exist.

 You can set the default parameter value using the DefaultValue event type in the xls.handlers table.